mpaillassa/MaxiMask/README.md

 * if it is a directory, it will process all the fits images of this directory as in the previous case.
 This should return all the mask files in the same directory.

-Processing an HDU consists in:
+Behind the scene, processing an HDU consists in:
 * estimating the sky background
 * applying the dynamic compression
 * slicing it into 400x400 sub images